nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

 5. <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a>
 6. Unix-like terminal to execute the installation script.
 7. Storage Class created for the EKS cluster (EBS gp2 or gp3)
+8. If you want to enable karpenOps agent, make sure Karpenter is installed in the cluster.

+For karpenOps specific documentation, please click <a href="https://help.nops.io/copilot-eks-onboarding.html" target="_blank">here</a>.

 # Steps to Configure nOps Kubernetes Agent
 1. **Navigate to Container Cost Tab**
     - Go to your [Container Cost Integrations Settings](https://app.nops.io/v3/settings?tab=Integrations&subTab=Container-Cost).